AndreaTrasacco/nancy-expressions-artifact/examples/1 Nancy VS Nancy-Expressions/README.md

 ### *Nancy.Expressions*

-The methods `f.SubAdditiveClosure()`, `Expressions.Convolution(f_sac, g)` or `Expressions.Deconvolution(conv, f_sac)`, don't make any computation to allow the construction and successive analysis of the expression and possible simplification.
+The methods of the *Nancy.Expressions* library, such as `f.SubAdditiveClosure()`, `Expressions.Convolution(f_sac, g)` or `Expressions.Deconvolution(conv, f_sac)`, don't make any computation: this allows the construction and successive analysis of the expression and possible simplification.
 The actual computation of the expression is performed calling the `Compute()` method and exploiting the API of the *Nancy* library.